 Server count and countries

-Whoer isn’t forthcoming on the number of servers it operates, but we manually counted the number of server locations by city to get 40+.
+Whoer isn’t forthcoming on the number of servers it operates, but we manually counted the number of servers in its dashboard and got 18.
 You can choose from 21 countries when you’re connected, but we found that several of them, including the U.S. option, glitched and wouldn’t connect.

 It didn’t matter which server we chose — we got the same slow, glitchy connection on every one.
 For the ones that didn’t connect, we had to exit our Chrome browser completely and restart it to be able to use the internet again.